scverse/scvi-tools/docs/user_guide/models/diagvi.md

 # DiagVI

-**DiagVI** (Diagonal Multi-Modal Integration Variational Inference; Python class {class}`~scvi.external.DIAGVI`) is a deep generative model for integrating unpaired multi-modal single-cell data using prior biological knowledge encoded as a guidance graph.
+**DiagVI** (Diagonal Multi-Modal Integration Variational Inference; Python class {class}`~scvi.external.DIAGVI`) is a deep generative model for diagonal integration of unpaired multi-modal single-cell data using prior biological knowledge encoded as a guidance graph.

 DiagVI is inspired by the GLUE [^ref1] architecture, which uses modality-specific variational autoencoders (VAEs) to project heterogeneous data types into a shared latent space.
 In contrast to GLUE’s adversarial alignment strategy, DiagVI aligns modalities using Unbalanced Optimal Transport (UOT) via the Sinkhorn divergence, explicitly accounting for differences in cell-type composition across modalities.
 This design makes DiagVI particularly well suited for settings with modality-specific or rare cell populations, such as the integration of spatial proteomics and scRNA-seq data.